bgates747/agon-vdp-otf/video/src/docs/otf_bitmap.md

 OTF mode will automatically set the PRIM_FLAGS_BLENDED flag when this command is used.

+If the psram parameter is nonzero, the bitmap pixels are kept in PSRAM (SPI RAM) rather than in DRAM.
+This should only be done in resolutions where the pixel clock rate is relatively slow; otherwise, flicker may occur.

 ## Set position & slice solid bitmap
 <b>VDU 23, 30, 123, id; x; y; s; h;</b> : Set position & slice solid bitmap